THIS WEEK AT THE LIBRARY (May 2-May 7)

 Kindles Available For Check Out

 Did you know the library now has Kindle Touch ebook readers available at the library?
 All you need is a library card.
 Each are ready to go with 6 best sellers already on them.
-You can also create an account and load your own ebooks to the device from Southern Illinois Libraries on the Go.

 For Sale At The Library